 - Your hobbies – #adultcoloringbooks

 Then there’s always #tbt (Throwback Thursday).
 Awkward childhood photos go down a treat.

 There you go – the basics of Instagramming.
 Once you have a few photos, you will begin to lay out a visual story for yourself.
-Instagram is a great place to figure out what you want your brand image to be, and what parts/how much of your life you want to share with your fans.
+Instagram is a great place to figure out what you want your brand image to be.
 Above all, don’t forget to engage with other users!
 Follow users who interest you, search for hashtags, and then like or comment on photos.
 This is how you really start to build your community!